stephbuon/digital-history/README.md

 Note: "master" here refers to the master branch.
 When pulling from another branch, sub master with [name of branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches).

-Congrats!
-You have cloned the respository to your local directory!
+_Congrats!
+You have cloned the respository to your local folder!_

-1. add the current files in the local folder to the staging area.
+To push code to GitHub, add the files of the local folder to the staging area.\

 `git add --all`

-2. commit your changes.
+Commit your changes.
 `git commit -m "an opitional commit message."`

-3. push your changes to the specified branch (in this example, the master branch).
+Push your changes to the specified branch (in this example, the master branch).
 `git push origin master`